japsimar-soin/Namaste-Javascript/README.md

 _But what if we need to wait for something??_

-Not possible - call stack executes everything immediately - no waiting (it doesn't have a timer)
+Not possible - CS executes everything immediately - no waiting (it doesn't have a timer)

 #### Browser - Superpowers

-- Browser -> JS Engine -> call Stack
+- Browser -> JS Engine -> Call Stack

 Browser contains -